-Threadleaf Falsecypress is an evergreen tree with a distinctive and refined pyramidal form.
+Gold Spangle Falsecypress is a multi-stemmed evergreen tree with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.